 - Listening as an Act of Love (Semester 1, year 1): Listening has the potential to transform both the listener and the one being heard; it is an act of love.
 This course uses ethnographic methodology to create rich opportunities for sharing stories and strengthening interpersonal relationships between individuals and among groups.
-Students engage in pastoral interviews and life story collection in their ministry settings, gradually enhancing their skills. - America's Changing Religious Landscape (Semester 2, year 1): This course examines the fundamental shifts in society and culture that have occurred in the last few decades and have produced a radically altered environment for the Christian faith. - Issues of ideological and religious pluralism, multiple value systems, hybrid spirituality, fluid personal identities, economic polarization, and global cross- pollination will be considered, with an eye to their implications for Christian life and ministry. - Developing Leaders and Cultivating Partnerships (Semester 1, year 2): Effective leaders are familiar with an array of emerging leadership models and are continuously developing their repertoire of practical leadership skills.
-This course includes an exploration of organizational dynamics and contemporary notions of leadership. - Projects will help students deepen their understanding of their ministry settings and expand their range of context-specific leadership approaches and tools.
-Throughout, partnerships will be emphasized, both within and beyond organizational boundaries. - Major Project Proposal Preparation (Semester 2, year 2: This course will guide students in the preparation of their Major Project Proposals.
+Students engage in pastoral interviews and life story collection in their ministry settings, gradually enhancing their skills. - America's Changing Religious Landscape (Semester 2, year 1): This course examines the fundamental shifts in society and culture that have occurred in the last few decades and have produced a radically altered environment for the Christian faith.
+Issues of ideological and religious pluralism, multiple value systems, hybrid spirituality, fluid personal identities, economic polarization, and global cross- pollination will be considered, with an eye to their implications for Christian life and ministry.

+- Developing Leaders and Cultivating Partnerships (Semester 1, year 2): Effective leaders are familiar with an array of emerging leadership models and are continuously developing their repertoire of practical leadership skills.
+This course includes an exploration of organizational dynamics and contemporary notions of leadership.
+Projects will help students deepen their understanding of their ministry settings and expand their range of context-specific leadership approaches and tools.
+Throughout, partnerships will be emphasized, both within and beyond organizational boundaries. - Major Project Proposal Preparation (Semester 2, year 3, or Semester 2, year 2 in accelerated option): This course will guide students in the preparation of their Major Project Proposals.
 Students will identify a suitable topic or area of research, clearly frame their research questions, develop a rationale and methodology appropriate to investigating it, and articulate its anticipated contribution to the wider practice of ministry.
 Students will assist their peers throughout the course in the design, content, and format of the final project.
-During the on-campus intensive, students (in most cases) will have opportunity to meet with their Major Project Supervisors.
+Students are expected to meet with their Major Project Supervisors at least once during this course.